-Miss Well Energetic is a brand designed for everyday living - it's a way of life.
-As our creator and CEO, Bree-Ann Gittens, she curates and builds our content across our social media platforms.
-It is inspired by living your best life and being the best version of yourself you can be.
-This website offers curated wellness, self-help, and lifestyle content that will elevate your everyday experience and leave you feeling inspired.
+The Miss Well Energetic brand is designed for everyday living and feeling energetic - it's a way of life.
+In her role as our founder and CEO, Bree-Ann Gittens curates and builds our content on our social media channels.
+It represents living a life of your own design and becoming the most authentic version of yourself that you can be.
+This website offers curated wellness, self-help, and lifestyle content that will elevate your everyday experience and leave you feeling truly inspired.

-It's time to redefine girlhood, live your dream lifestyle, and find your own independence with Miss Well Energetic.
+You can live the life you've always dreamed of with Miss Well Energetic, and discover your independence in the process.
 A platform, a comprehensive catalogue of resources, and a framework designed to help you reach your full potential.

 This week's hot tip: a course in email etiquette